 I’d say it takes less than an hour of your time.
 That includes traveling to the bank and the conversations, and then leaving.
 The reason this is so important is you need somewhere relatively secure to start holding your money.

-And on top of this, it makes it a.
-Little harder to spend your money is now there’s a second step involved.
+And on top of this, it makes it a little harder to spend your money now that there’s a second step involved.

-It is a great first step that anyone who plans on saving a large amount of money needs to do, and then is setting up a bank account tip number two.
+It is a great first step that anyone who plans on saving a large amount of money needs to do, and then is setting up a bank account.

 2. Set a Savings Goal